wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 ### Improving Security with Client Session ID

 The first step is to create a "Client Session ID" in our app and pass it to the WooCommerce session using the `updateSession` mutation.
 This mutation allows us to set session metadata directly in the WooCommerce session data object.
-The `client_session_id` meta is used by WooGraphQL to create the nonce.
+The `client_session_id` meta is used by WPGraphQL for WooCommerce to create the nonce.

-If WooGraphQL cannot find this meta, it generates one on the server, making the URL potentially usable on any machine.
+If WPGraphQL for WooCommerce cannot find this meta, it generates one on the server, making the URL potentially usable on any machine.
 This is why it's important to avoid an arbitrary string as the session ID.
 Instead, we should use a value tied to the user's machine, like their IP or User Agent.
 Afterward, this value should be one-way hashed for increased security.

 Furthermore, we also need to set the `client_session_id_expiration` as a string value representing the expiration time in seconds.
 For example, to set an expiration time of one hour from now, we could use: `Math.floor(new Date().getTime() / 1000) + 3600`.